 Our list of 10 accessible cities is here to help you be prepared – and therefore enjoy a stress-free holiday.
 All the information is from our AccessAble website, where our detailed access guides tell you everything about a venue’s access.
 They are all 100% facts, figures and photographs, from the organisations we work with and disabled people who have been there.
 We also send trained AccessAble surveyors to check out every single place in person to verify the information.

 For each city, we have added links to the main areas we’ve talked about so that you can check each will cater to your specific needs.
-We’ve also included full access guides to attractions, hotels and B&Bs, restaurants and pubs/bars, so you can see everything the cities have to offer.
+We’ve also included full Detailed Access Guides to attractions, hotels and B&Bs, restaurants and pubs/bars, so you can see everything the cities have to offer.

 Belfast has award-winning bars, clubs, restaurants, theatres and galleries.
 You take city tours on foot or by taxi, bus or boat, many of which are accessible.